Independent Auditor's Report

-We have audited the accompanying Standalone Financial Statements of RBL Bank Limited(the 'Bank') which comprise the standalone balance sheet as at 31 March 2019 thestandalone profit and loss account the standalone cash flow statement for the year thenended and notes to the Standalone Financial Statements including a summary ofsignificant accounting policies and other explanatory information.
+We have audited the accompanying standalone financial statements of RBL Bank Limited(the 'Bank') which comprise the standalone balance sheet as at 31 March 2020 thestandalone profit and loss account the standalone cash flow statement for the year thenended and notes to the standalone financial statements including a summary of thesignificant accounting policies and other explanatory information.

 Key audit matters

 Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the standalone financial statements of the current period.These matters were addressed in the context of our audit of the standalone financialstatements as a whole and in forming our opinion thereon and we do not provide aseparate opinion on these matters.

 |Key audit matter ||How the matter was addressed in our audit |

 |Identification of Non-Performing Assets (NPAs') and Provisions on Advances P&L charge (including write-off): INR 1862.29 crores for year ended 31 march 2020 Provision on advances: INR 947.15 crores at 31 march 2020 |

 |Refer to the accounting policies in "Note 17(1) to the Standalone Financial Statements: Significant Accounting Policies - Advances" and "Note 11.1 to the Standalone Financial Statements: Asset Quality" |